 They need to know if you have any of these conditions:

-an unusual or allergic reaction to beclomethasone, other corticosteroids, other medicines, foods, dyes, or preservatives
+An unusual or allergic reaction to beclomethasone, other medications, foods, dyes, or preservatives

 How should I use this medication?

-This medicine comes with INSTRUCTIONS FOR USE.
-Ask your pharmacist for directions on how to use this medicine.
+This medication comes with INSTRUCTIONS FOR USE.
+Ask your pharmacist for directions on how to use this medication.
 Read the instructions carefully.
-Talk to your pharmacist or health care provider if you have questions.
+Talk to your pharmacist or care team if you have questions.

-Talk to your health care provider about the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 While it may be used in children as young as 4 years for selected conditions, precautions do apply.

 What if I miss a dose?

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Interactions are not expected.